dnschneid/crouton/README.md

 have apt-get in your chroot, some targets may need minor hacks to avoid issues when running in the chrooted environment.
 As such, if you expect to want something that is fulfilled by a target, install that target when you make the chroot and you'll have an easier time.
+Don't worry if you forget to include a target; you can always update the chroot later and add it.
 You can see the list of available targets by running `sh -e ~/Downloads/crouton -t help`.

 Once you've set up your chroot, you can easily enter it using the newly-installed `enter-chroot` command, or one of the target-specific